hzionn/PromptM/README.md

-# PromptM - Prompt Manager CLI
+# Prompt Manager CLI

 > This project is still in development.
 Installation and settings are not convenient yet.

-A fast, minimal CLI tool for managing and accessing your AI prompt library.
-PromptM lets you organize, search, and reuse prompts efficiently with fuzzy search and interactive selection.
+A fast, minimal CLI tool for managing and accessing your AI prompt library. prompt-manager-cli lets you organize, search, and reuse prompts efficiently with fuzzy search and interactive selection.

 ## Motivation